 Designed as a more powerful, updated version of Churchward's renowned ‘Star’ class of 1906, the ‘Castles’ were an immediate success, and achieved an enviable reputation for speed during the inter-war years on such trains as the one-time world's fastest, the Cheltenham Flyer.

-5051 was one of those which lost its name to an Earl.
-Built at Swindon in May 1936, as 'Drysllwyn Castle' it became 'Earl Bathurst’ in August 1937, the name it carried for the rest of its GWR and BR life.
+5051 ‘Drysllwyn Castle’ was built at Swindon in May 1936.
+She was renamed ‘Earl Bathurst’ in August 1937 and carried that name for the rest of her GWR and BR life.
 Both names are regularly used on the locomotive at Didcot.
-Stationed almost exclusively at Landore (Swansea) depot, for working to London and the Midlands, it was rarely seen elsewhere.
+Stationed almost exclusively at Landore (Swansea) depot, for working to London and the Midlands, she was rarely seen elsewhere.

-Withdrawn by BR as surplus to requirements, from Llanelly depot in 1963, it was sent for scrapping to Woodham Bros. of Barry, from where it was rescued by a Society member, and brought to Didcot in February 1970.
-Out shopped in 1980 it took part in the Rocket 150 celebrations at Rainhill in May of that year.
-It then ran many main line specials between (in the early years with Didcot's vintage train) until 1986 when the main line ticket ran out.
+Withdrawn by BR as surplus to requirements, from Llanelly depot in 1963, she was sent for scrapping to Woodham Bros. of Barry, from where it was rescued by a Society member, and brought to Didcot in February 1970.
+Out shopped in 1980 she took part in the Rocket 150 celebrations at Rainhill in May of that year.
+She then ran many main line specials between (in the early years with Didcot's vintage train) until 1986 when the main line ticket ran out.
 The engine then ran at Didcot until the boiler certificate ran out in 1990.

 Following a second overhaul she was returned to service, and enjoyed runs out on the mainline once more, and visits to other preserved railways as well as Didcot duties.
 In 2008 the latest boiler certificate expired and the locomotive is now on static display until such time as a further overhaul can take place.